PeyEsl/JWTServiceCore/README.md

-Use AspNetCore.Identity authentication
+Use AspNetCore.Identity authentication\n
-Use JWT authentication
+Use JWT authentication\n
-Using Swagger in the API
+Using Swagger in the API\n
 User registration and login control with Google reCAPTCHA